d2s/Documentation/docs/Snapshots.md

 ### Snapshots on server

-The terminal view shows there are two snapshots on server.
-When next task is executed there are three catalogs and `current` will point `current -> 3` (automatically set by RsyncOSX).
+The terminal view shows there are two catalogs for snapshots on server.

 ![Main view](screenshots/master/snapshots/snapshotroot.png)